Nickelodeon Games and Sports for Kids: History

 Nickelodeon Games and Sports for Kids (or Nickelodeon GAS) was announced on November 3, 1998.
 The channel had been in development for months as Nickelodeon conducted research among children to determine their sports-related interests.

 Nick GAS launched on March 1, 1999.
 Olympic skater Tara Lipinski joined the new network as a special host and sports correspondent.
-Upon launch, Nick GAS reached less than a million of the 70 million-plus cable and satellite subscribers in the U.S. However, it soon became one of the most sought-after channels among cable operators.
+At the time of its launch, Nick GAS reached less than a million of the over 70 million cable and satellite subscribers in the U.S. However, it soon became one of the most sought-after channels among cable operators.
 Its programming primarily consisted of children's game shows and sports-related programs from parent network Nickelodeon.

 Nick GAS also produced its own original programming, such as Play to Z, Gamefarm and Splash TV.
 GAS also featured original blocks Camp GAS during the summer, Double Dare Double Play (both removed in 2004), and Pumping GAS (removed in 2005).

-In place of commercials, Nick GAS aired interstitial segments, some of which were produced at Nickelodeon on Sunset and the defunct Nickelodeon Studios at Universal Studios Florida, promos for Nick GAS original programming, aired during commercial breaks.
+In place of commercials, Nick GAS aired interstitial segments, which were produced at Nickelodeon on Sunset in Los Angeles and Nickelodeon Studios at Universal Studios Florida, promos for Nick GAS original programming also aired during commercial breaks.
 However, in-show advertising (like consolation and grand prizes of the network's shows) were left intact, as it was part of the show itself.

 The studio segments in the "GAS Garage" often included competitions between families, or interviews with athletes and other celebrities.
 Programs were usually grouped together in the blocks Heads Up!, Wild Card, Family Fuel, Extreme GAS (all removed in 2002) and aired during commercial breaks.
-Other interstitials included "Heroes of the Game", "GAS Grill", "Trade Tricks", "Time Out", T.U.M.E.G., "Skill Drill", "MLS Play of the Week", "Global GAS", "Home Turf Highlights", "Let's Just Play ads", "In Play Today", "All Access", "FastBreak", "GasCaster Report", and in the early years of the network "This Day in History".
+Other interstitials included "Heroes of the Game", "GAS Grill", "Trade Tricks", "Time Out", T.U.M.E.G., "Skill Drill", " The MLS Play of the Week", "Global GAS", "Home Turf Highlights", "Let's Just Play", "In Play Today", "All Access", "FastBreak", "GasCaster Report", and in the early years of the network "This Day in Sports History".

-From October 31, 2005 onwards, Nick GAS's programming was fully automated, putting seven shows on a permanent timeslot (GUTS, Legends of the Hidden Temple, Figure It Out, Get the Picture, Double Dare 2000, Nick Arcade and Finders Keepers) and regular segments.
-In September 2006, Finders Keepers was removed from the network, leaving only six shows on the channel by its last years.
+From October 31, 2005, onwards, Nick GAS's programming was fully automated, putting seven shows on a permanent timeslot (GUTS, Legends of the Hidden Temple, Figure It Out, Get the Picture, Double Dare 2000, Nick Arcade and Finders Keepers) and regular segments.
+In September 2006, Finders Keepers was removed from the network, leaving only six shows on the channel in its last years.